Need to Perform Gap Analysis But Don't Know Where to Start?

 QI Macros for Excel has a Ready-Made Transition Planning Template to Help!

-As we begin a new year, most companies find themselves trying to figure out how to transition into an uncertain future.
-Gap analysis can help.
+Why it Matters: As companies plan for an uncertain future, gap analysis can help.
 Wikipedia says that gap analysis answers two questions: "Where are we?" and "Where do we want to be?"
 And I'll add a third question: "How do we get there?"
-One of the tools in the QI Macros is the Transition Planning template that provides a tool and a method for answering both questions.
-You can find the Transition Planning Matrix under Lean Six Sigma Templates, Planning Tools.
+QI Macros Transition Planning Matrix template is a tool and a method for answering both questions.

 Where Are We?
 Where Do We Want To Be?

 The Transition Planning matrix has a column to describe the current environment and one to describe the future desired environment.
 While it's often easy to describe the current state of affairs, it takes some thinking and lots of Post-it notes to describe the desired state.

 Then there are four key steps that describe most transitions: